symfony/symfony-docs/http_client.rst

     // status code is in the 300-599 range
     $client->request('POST', 'https://...');

-This in turn means that unassigned responses will fallback to synchronous requests.
+This in turn means that unassigned responses will fall back to synchronous requests.
 If you want to make these requests concurrent, you can store their corresponding responses in an array::